 By the numbers

-Recalls a real risk: While appraisals typically do not consider the sale of inventory under extraneous conditions, such as recalls, lenders need to remain aware of the catastrophic effect such an event can have on value.
-During the first five months of 2017, the Food Safety Inspection Service (“FSIS”) published seven separate recalls involving beef, pork and poultry products.
-The risks of foodborne illnesses such as Salmonella, E-coli and Listeria remain very real and can have a devastating effect on health, reputation, and value.
+Recalls a risk: While appraisals typically do not consider the sale of inventory under extraneous conditions, such as recalls, lenders need to remain aware of the catastrophic effect such an event can have on value.
+During the first nine months of 2018, the Food Safety Inspection Service published multiple separate recalls involving beef, pork, and poultry products.
+The risks of food-borne illnesses such as Salmonella, E-coli, and Listeria remain very real and can have a devastating effect on health, reputation, and value.
 In rarer instances, just the perceived risk of contamination can be enough to dampen demand for products.